mockk/mockk/README.md

 ### Enumeration mocks

-Enums can be mocked using objectMockk:
+Enums can be mocked using `mockkObject`:

 ```
 enum class Enumeration(val goodInt: Int) {